 Fledging time: 35-40 days

-Habitat and Distribution: Marsh Harriers are still very much birds of eastern England, centred on East Anglia and the eastern coast.
+Marsh Harriers are still very much birds of eastern England, centred on East Anglia and the eastern coast.
 Small populations also occur in a number of places, most notably Lancashire and Dorset.
-IN winter, as birds range more widely, they may be encountered anywhere, but are still very rare outside of their core areas.
-During the breeding season, Marsh Harriers are typically seen in extensive reed beds but a few can be found in other open, well-vegetated habitats.
-After breeding birds range more widely, and can be found in coastal areas and even quartering fields; in East Anglia, some seem to favour stubble fields in the autumn
+In winter, as birds range more widely, they may be encountered anywhere but are still very rare outside of their core areas.
+During the breeding season, Marsh Harriers are typically seen in extensive reed beds, but a few can be found in other open, well-vegetated habitats.
+After breeding, birds range more widely, and can be found in coastal areas and even quartering fields; in East Anglia, some seem to favour stubble fields in the autumn

-Lifespan: Average age in the wild is 7 years.
-Adults have an 83% year-to-year survival.
+The average age in the wild is 7 years.
+Adults have an 83% year-to-year survival rate.
 First year survival is not known, but birds have a 40% chance of reaching their second year.
 The oldest known wild bird was almost 19 years old (ringing recovery).

 Number of eggs: 3-4